-The combination of Office 365 (including key services like SharePoint and mobile and desktop clients like Microsoft Teams) and Microsoft Azure create the basis for Office 365 Digital Workplaces.
+The combination of Microsoft 365 (including key services like SharePoint and mobile and desktop clients like Microsoft Teams) and Microsoft Azure create the basis for Microsoft 365 Digital Workplaces.

 It’s where people work and the lifeblood of any organization.

-An Office 365 Digital Workplace enables businesses to leverage commodity-based IT Services and allow customizations to enhance business value.
-Office 365 Digital Workplaces will be the collaboration platform of choice for many companies – from small businesses to large enterprises.
-The extensibility of Office 365 will enable individuals not just get work done, but collaborate with others and work together better.
+An Microsoft 365 Digital Workplace enables businesses to leverage commodity-based IT Services and enable customizations to enhance business value.
+The extensibility of Microsoft 365 enables individuals not just get work done, but to collaborate with others and work together better.

-In this guide, we will review the challenges, offer insights, and describe the benefits of Office 365 Digital Workplaces.
+In this guide, we will give a brief historical review, identify some of the challenges, offer insights, and describe the benefits of Microsoft 365 Digital Workplaces.

 The audience for this guide is CIOs, CTOs, IT Pros, and Solution Architects.
-The information in this whitepaper is technical and designed to inform technical buyers, decision makers, IT service managers, and solution architects.
+The information in this guide is technical and designed to inform technical buyers, decision-makers, IT service managers, and solution architects.

-- CIOs and CTOs: Learn how to support your business strategy and maximize return on investment with the combination of Office 365 and Azure.
+- CIOs and CTOs: Learn how to support your business strategy and maximize return on investment with the combination of Microsoft 365 and Azure.

-- IT Pros: Learn how Office 365 and Azure can enable and run business solutions in a cost-effective, supportable and customizable way with a single control surface.
+- IT Pros: Learn how Microsoft 365 and Azure can enable and run business solutions in a cost-effective, supportable and customizable way with a single control surface.

-- Solution Architects: Learn how Office 365 and Azure can enable the design and delivery of custom solutions that provide maximum business value.
+- Solution Architects: Learn how Microsoft 365 and Azure can enable the design and delivery of custom solutions that provide maximum business value.

-To understand where we stand today, let’s have a brief history lesson.
+To understand where we stand today, let’s review a little history.
 We’ll break this into four major phases.

 Phase 1: Intranets, Department Sites and Team Sites